 Each object has a ‘Social Content’ and a ‘News’ tick-box; check the former to receive social content, the latter to have appropriate news stories delivered as a part of this feed.
 Select both to have the best of both worlds with social being generated alongside each story.
 The adjacent drop-down menu allows you to further configure the frequency with which this is delivered; choose from Minimal, Normal and Extensive in increasing amounts.

 Finally, the ‘pen’ icon allows you to dig deeper into the specific types of news you want to receive.
 It is divided into sections by subject and within each is a comprehensive list of the sort of news items you can expect to receive.
-This extra level of management enables users to really control their content.
+This extra level of management enables managers to really control their content.

 Each social message contains a ‘settings’ icon which, when clicked on, indicates why you’re receiving it, and gives you the option to revise your following rules should you wish to.